-I can happily report that Stapledon’s work has garnered a lot more attention since 1985, and all the fiction discussed here is currently in print, which wasn’t true back then.
+I can happily report that Stapledon’s work has garnered a lot more attention since 1985, and all the fiction discussed here is currently in print (or was when I last posted this), which wasn’t true back then.
 (Dover has excellent editions pairing Last and First Men with Star Maker and Odd John with Sirius, and An Olaf Stapledon Reader, edited by Robert Crossley, which Syracuse University Press published in 1997, includes all of The Flames and samplings from the others.)
 Although I don’t have much to say here about Odd John, this novel may actually serve as the best single introduction to Stapledon’s work.

 One anecdotal epilogue to Jorge Luis Borges’s interest in Star Maker, cited at the end of this piece.
 I was lucky enough to attend a public discussion with Borges at the University of California, Santa Barbara shortly before his death, and asked him at the time to comment on this book.
 He said that he hadn’t reread it since the 60s, “but of course, once you’ve read it, you can never forget it.” — J.R.